Application - An executable software module built out of libraries that acts as a final product.

 Deprecation - Marking a piece of code as out of date.
 You should not write new code that depends on deprecated APIs.
 We will remove deprecated APIs when our code no longer depends on them.

-Exporter - Use the Arm Mbed exporters to export your code to various third party tools and IDEs.
+Exporter - Exporters are deprecated.
+Exporters to export your code to various third party tools and IDEs are no longer supported.
+See this blog post for more details.

 GitHub - A web-based Git development platform for version-controlled repositories.